ofirsteinherz/realtime-voice-agent/README.md

 ## Observability
-I created observability platform, which allows Test-Driven-Development.
-In many situations, we want to make sure that the preformence of our agent doesn't worsen, and if it gets better.
-We want to add/remove tools, change system promts, update to the latest model, perform daily tests and more.
+I created an observability platform, which allows Test-Driven-Development.
+In many situations, we want to make sure that the performance of our agent doesn't worsen, and if it gets better.
+We want to add/remove tools, change system prompts, update to the latest model, perform daily tests and more.

-For that, when I developed I created 3 stages of observabilities, which are scalable and mesurable.
+For that, when I developed I created 3 stages of observability, which are scalable and measurable.

 <p align="center">
   <img src="readme_assets/logs.png"/>